Census data fallout: How New York Dems could create 'bloodbath' for GOP

 "We should do well in redistricting because American voters voted for Republicans in their state Legislatures," Emmer, R-Minn., told Fox’s "America’s Newsroom."

-But New York is expected to be a bright spot for Democrats.
+Rep. Alexandria Ocasio-Cortez, D-N.Y., took credit for the strong showing, citing her $3 million campaign effort to encourage residents in her district to participate in the Census.
+"It worked," Ocasio-Cortez tweeted of the organizing blitz.
+"The Bronx & Queens were top performers nationally."

+Ocasio-Cortez's seat was once considered a possible target for elimination since she's ruffled feathers in New York and elsewhere by supporting progressive challengers to establishment Democrats.
+But the strong New York City numbers shored up the Democrats' strength downstate.

 The prime target for elimination is the largely rural Upstate 23rd District, which includes the cities of Ithaca, Corning and Jamestown, Wasserman says.
 It’s currently represented by GOP Rep. Tom Reed, who in March announced he wouldn’t seek reelection following a sexual misconduct claim from a female lobbyist.

 Wasserman said he expects part of Reed's district to be absorbed by the 27th District in western New York, the reddest district in the state, which is currently represented by Republican Rep. Chris Jacobs.